Find a Drug or Pharmacy

 12 Month fill of Prescription Contraceptives

 - The only exception is for medications filled for the first time.
-Initially, these can only be filled for up to a two (2) months supply.
+Initially, these can only be filled for up to two (2) months supply.

 For your safety, the number of opioid drug(s) to treat your pain will be limited based on recommendations from the U.S. Centers for Disease Control and Prevention (CDC).
 You may see a reduced quantity of your opioid prescription(s) when you get them filled at a network pharmacy.
 The quantity you receive will vary based on the opioid drug your provider has prescribed.